Ryan-Gillespie/bmhbackend/README.md

 8. run the command `npm run start`
 9. wait for expo to spin up
 10. To see GUI, clone frontend branch (https://github.com/alexgoldsmith/badgermentalhealth) and open the app on a web branch or on your native device through the expo interface.
 Follow instructions for frontend on the readme.md in that repo
+11. If you are a tester: checkout the test branch with `git checkout origin/test`

 # To run the tests: